Grant E. Mitsch

 2 Y-R

-Paradigmatic Yellow / Red large cup, Resplendent’s cup is deeply colored and short.
-Mid century modern from Grant Mitsch.
+Paradigmatic Yellow / Red large cup, Resplendent's cup is deeply colored and short.
+A tough and strong mid century modern bloom from Grant Mitsch.

 4 W-P